 All applicants should be required to supply in writing information which includes:

-• Appropriate personal details – address, PPS number etc.;
+- Appropriate personal details – address, PPS number, and other details;

-• A resume of past and current work/volunteering experience, indicating relevant qualifications or skills acquired;
+- A resume of past and current work/volunteering experience, indicating relevant qualifications or skills acquired; explaining gaps on resume;

-• At least two written references including addresses and telephone numbers of referees.
+- At least two references including addresses and telephone numbers of referees.
 Verification of references will be sought through making verbal contact with the referees.

-Garda vetting, where necessary (for all paid employees), will be sought but it is important to note that vetting is not in itself a complete safeguard, as many perpetrators of abuse are not known to the authorities.
+- Garda vetting, where necessary and allowed by law , will be sought but it is important to note that vetting is not in itself a complete safeguard, as many perpetrators of abuse are not known to the authorities.